Call Us Today! (919) 617-9656

 Learn More About CBT

-Why Cognitive Behavior Therapy?
+Why Cognitive Behavior Therapy is helpful

 While it is difficult to draw definitive conclusions when it comes to researching psychological and emotional phenomena, Cognitive Behavior Therapy is by far the most researched and empirically validated treatment today.
-Furthermore, Cognitive Behavior Therapy is proven to be most useful in treating anxiety and depression, two conditions that seem to pop their ugly heads up everywhere, thus making Cognitive Behavior Therapy useful in addressing a wide-array of presenting concerns.
+Furthermore, Cognitive Behavior Therapy is proven to be most useful in treating anxiety and depression, two conditions that seem to pop their ugly heads up everywhere, therefore making Cognitive Behavior Therapy useful in addressing a wide-array of presenting concerns.

 We want the individuals we serve to have a clear idea of what we are doing and why we are doing it in therapy.
 While everyone has thoughts, feelings, and behaviors it is far easier to identify, explore, and modify one’s thoughts and behaviors.
 This is not to say that emotions are not important for they are perhaps most important in the grand scheme of things.
-A Cognitive Behavior Therapy approach to treatment simply takes a look at an individual’s experience through the lens of their thoughts and behaviors.
+Similarily, a Cognitive Behavior Therapy approach to treatment simply takes a look at an individual’s experience through the lens of their thoughts and behaviors.
 Ultimately, entering therapy can be intimidating, especially when you don’t know what to expect.
-The transparency and ease of understanding associated with Cognitive Behavior Therapy can help calm any uncertainties.
+However, the transparency and ease of understanding associated with Cognitive Behavior Therapy can help calm any uncertainties.

 CBT works well within a problem-solving/coaching framework and is not just for treating mental illness.
 We believe that while there is such a thing as mental illness, most of the distress and dysfunction that people (including those with a mental illness) experience is the result of ineffectively utilized mental and behavioral responses to environmental demands.
 In this sense, mental illness becomes just another obstacle to overcome in pursuit of one’s goals.
 Because thoughts, emotions, and behaviors underlie all human conscious experience, CBT can be useful in a wide-range of human pursuits including improving physical health, career advancement, and even spirituality.